Special Appeals Committee

 The Chair opens the hearing and explains the mandate of the Special Appeals Committee.
-S/he asks the panel members to introduce themselves and asks the student whether they have any objection to the composition of the panel.
+They ask the panel members to introduce themselves and ask the student whether they have any objection to the composition of the panel.
 The Chair then outlines the procedure for the hearing.

 In most cases, the student (Appellant) presents their case first which includes the student’s own submission / evidence and the evidence of any witnesses the student has called.
 The Respondent (if present) and the panel have the opportunity to ask the student and/or witnesses relevant questions.
 The Respondent’s case usually follows with evidence from the Respondent and/or witnesses.
 The student may ask relevant questions of the Respondent and/or witnesses, as may the panel.

-The parties are given an opportunity to make closing comments which should be kept brief.
+The appellant is are given an opportunity to make closing comments which should be kept brief.
 The hearing then closes and the parties are excused while the panel enters into deliberations and comes to a decision.

 Please note that at the time of the hearing the panel will have already read the written material.
 Therefore, submissions / evidence should be kept as brief as possible and presented in summary form.

 The length of hearings varies depending on the complexity of the case and the amount of evidence.
-Typically hearings last about one hour.
+Typically hearings last less than one hour.
 Remember, the main submission should be the written submission.
 If the written submission is prepared well the hearing should be fairly brief.

 The hearing is a formal proceeding that is held in private (in camera).

 It is important to know that the hearing is not a time for debate.
 The student is given an opportunity to present their case and give closing comments.
 Parties are not permitted to speak out of turn.

 All comments by the parties and their witnesses are addressed to the panel, and not to the other party or witness.